fatima-rizvi/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences)

+Closure is the ability of a child function or an inner function to reference a variable from its parent or an outer scope.

 2. Study the following code, then answer the questions below.

 ```js